gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 5. Limits

 According to my understanding, SAP Datasphere is an integrated data Fabric platform.
-It should comprise advantage services (APIs) to processes structured, unstructured and realtime data.
+It should comprise advantage (cloud) services to processes structured, unstructured and realtime data.

 So far, compared to Azure Fabric product, I think it has the following limits.

 - No unique file format.
 While in Azure Fabric, it is Apache **Parquet** which is supported by SQL(serverless SQL) and python.
-- No specific service for stream data(KQL)
+- No specific service for stream data(like KQL in Azure)
 - No vector DB
 - No ML and AI services.
 Datasphere does not support python notebook.
 BTW it said that the python(script) in dataflow has bad performance.
 Don't know why not inetgrate SAP [AICore Services](https://github.com/SAP-samples/azure-openai-aicore-cap-api/blob/main/documentation/01-ai-core-azure-openai-proxy/01-ai-sap-getting-started.md) from BTP into DataSphere.
-- No embedded 3rd party services such as "Databricks", "Chatgpt", "Huggling Face" and etc. They are embedded in [Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core) of SAP BTP.
+- No embedded 3rd party services such as "Databricks", "Chatgpt", "Huggling Face" and etc. They are embedded in [Generative AI Hub](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/generative-ai-hub-in-sap-ai-core) of SAP **BTP**.
 - No SDK (there is Command Line interface though)

-They might already be included, but it will take some time for me to find out.
-Alternatively, they could still be under development, and SAP may plan to add them in the future.

 ![alt text](/Roadmap/images/Arch.png?raw=true)

 In the landscape, it shows that the **Integration** is only at the **DATA** level not at the Application(service) level.
-Maybe Datasphere is a data mesh that relies on other services in the cloud platform.
-But the file format becomes a critical factor.
+Maybe Datasphere is a data mesh that relies on other services in the **BTP** cloud platform.
+But the file format becomes a critical issue.
 Will the mainstream tools support HANA file format?